Estimated reading time: 52 minutes

 I included that because I think the security advice from the cloud provider is very funny:

-“We also recommend that you store your backup data on a separate, external drive, not just in the cloud. ".
-Well ... if you've used one of the most prominent providers of this service, you've probably had sleepless nights too.
-"One of the most prominent customers affected by the failure of the Swiss Cloud is Sage, a company that offers payroll and HR software for German-speaking countries."
+"We also recommend that you store your backup data on a separate, external drive, not just in the cloud. ".
+Well... if you've been using one of the most prominent providers of this service, you might have had sleepless nights too.
+"One of the most prominent customers affected by the Swiss Cloud outage is Sage, a company that provides payroll and HR software for German-speaking countries."